Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that returns a tuple
+Add a function that finds the max integer